 DIAGRAM 1: Hedging.
 This diagram shows defenders how to position their feet while hedging.

-DIAGRAM 2: Defending The Pick-And-Roll.
-Your team should have help-side defense to help on any cutters who are cutting to the basket.
+DIAGRAM 2: Defending the pick-and-roll.
+Your team should have help-side defense for any players who are cutting to the basket.

-DIAGRAM 4: Defending Downscreens.
-Fight hard and quick on the ball side of the pick to be in the passing lane at the top of the downscreen in case the outer offensive player runs a “curl.”
-Anticipate the backdoor cut and treat it the same as you would for any other backdoor cut.
+RULE 7: Defending downscreens.
+Fight hard and quick on the ball side of the pick to be in the passing lane at the top of the downscreen, just in case the outer offensive player runs a “curl.”
+Anticipate the backdoor cut, and treat it the same as you would for any other backdoor cut (DIAGRAM 4).

-The defender who’s guarding the screener should give his or her teammate room to get through on the downscreen.
+The defender guarding the screener should give his or her teammate room to get through on the downscreen.
 Communication is a key element for defending any type of screen.
-Always go on the ball side and fully extend the arm on the side that’s closest to the ball.
+Always go on the ball side, and fully extend the arm on the side that’s closest to the ball.